learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 Great&mdash;it worked!
-Now that you've gotten the word vectors for every word in the  dataset, our next step is to combine all the vectors for a given headline into a **_Mean Embedding_** by finding the average of all the vectors in that headline.
+Now that you've gotten the word vectors for every word in the  dataset, the next step is to combine all the vectors for a given headline into a **_Mean Embedding_** by finding the average of all the vectors in that headline.

 ## Creating Mean Word Embeddings

-For this step, it's worth the extra effort to write our own mean embedding vectorizer class, so that you can make use of pipelines from scikit-learn.
-Using pipelines will save us time and make our code a bit cleaner.
+For this step, it's worth the extra effort to write your own mean embedding vectorizer class, so that you can make use of pipelines from scikit-learn.
+Using pipelines will save us time and make the code a bit cleaner.

-We've provided the code the mean embedding vectorizer class, with comments explaining what each step is doing.
+The code for a mean embedding vectorizer class is included below, with comments explaining what each step is doing.
 Take a minute to examine it and try to understand what the code is doing.

 ```python